Chronobreakk/Object-following-with-move_base/README.md

 ### Turtlebot Simulation
-Start a new ROS 1 workspace, and pull it in your default ROS workspace,
+Start a new ROS 1 workspace, and pull it in your default ROS workspace, you could also visit this link to see the [official tutorials](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup) of using `Turtlebot3`, under `noetic`.

 ```bash
 mkdir -p ~/catkin_ws/src/turtlebot